 The Tier system will give you the freedom to build upon your studio over time without biting off more than you can chew early on.

-You can always refer to the infographic above for a simplified version of this article.
+You can always refer to the infographic at the top or bottom of the page for a simplified version of this article.

 So, without further ado, let’s get into the 9-step home recording studio setup guide!